Jonish99/JonIsh-GMIT/README.md

     Initially I had difficulty opening files without using absolute paths in the open()function.
 From 7-1 studentManagementProgram.py and going forwayd
     I will use os.path and sys functions to get the file path so files can be run from the same directory on any system.

-# 7_a_readAfile.py

-    A program that will read a file an count how many times it has been run.
-I tiwll do this by saving incrementing the count in separate file.
-    The program will open the file, read the file and write to the file
 # 7_a_readAfile-extension.py

     A program tha will read a file an count how many times